Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Experimental Setup

 The detector of TASEH is located at the Department of Physics, National Central University, Taiwan and housed within a cryogen-free dilution refrigerator (DR) from BlueFors.
 An 8-Tesla superconducting solenoid with a bore diameter of 76~mm and a length of 240 mm is integrated with the DR.

-The data for the analysis presented in this paper were collected by TASEH from October 13, 2021 to November 15, 2021, and are termed as the CD102 data, where CD stands for ``cool down''.
-During the data taking, the cavity sat in the center of the magnet bore and was connected via holders to the mixing flange of the DR at a temperature of $T_{\rm mx}\simeq27$~mK.
-The temperature of the cavity stayed at $T_\text{c}\simeq155$~mK, higher with respect to the DR; it is believed that the cavity had an unexpected thermal contact with the radiation shield in the DR. The cavity, made of oxygen-free high-conductivity (OFHC) copper, has an effective volume of 0.234~L and is a two-cell cylinder split along the axial direction.
+While taking data, the cavity sits in the center of the magnet bore and is connected to the mixing flange of the DR. The cavity, made of oxygen-free high-conductivity (OFHC) copper, has an effective volume of 0.234~L and is a cylinder split into two halves along the axial direction~\cite{TASEHInstrumentation}.
 The cylindrical cavity has an inner radius of 2.5~cm and a height of 12~cm.
 In order to maintain a smooth surface, the cavity underwent the processes of annealing, polishing, and chemical cleaning.
 The resonant frequency of the TM$_{010}$ mode at the cryogenic temperature can be tuned over the range of 4.667--4.959~GHz via the rotation of an off-axis OFHC copper tuning rod, from the position closer to the cavity wall to the position closer to the cavity center (i.e. when the vector from the rotation axis to the tuning rod is at an angle of $0^\circ$ to $180^\circ$, with respect to the vector from the cavity center to the rotation axis).
-Over the frequency range of the CD102 run, the form factor $C_{010}$ as defined in Eq.~\eqref{eq:formfactor} varies from 0.60 to 0.61 and the intrinsic, unloaded quality factor $Q_0$ at the cryogenic temperature ($T_\mathrm{c}\simeq 155$~mK) is $\simeq 60700$.
-The values of $C_{010}$ are derived from the magnetic field map provided by BlueFors and the cavity electric field distribution simulated with Ansys HFSS (high-frequency structure simulator).
+The values of the form factor $C_{010}$, as defined in Eq.~\eqref{eq:formfactor}, are derived from the magnetic field map provided by BlueFors and the cavity electric field distribution simulated with Ansys HFSS (high-frequency structure simulator).